bricaud/personal-blog/_posts/2017-08-20-graph-of-words-from-emails.md

 As a teaser, I can't resist to show you an image of Clinton's emails universe:
-![Graph of words]({{ site.baseurl }}/images/HCmails/HCmails1.png "Graph of words appearing in Clinton's emails")
+![Graph of words]({{ site.baseurl }}/images/HCmails/HCmails1.png "Graph of words appearing in Clinton's emails") This is an example of a visualization of a network of words.
+A look at the graph provides interesting insights into this dataset of emails.
+Topics discussed in the emails can be guessed from the figure and the labels, as you will see below.

 The nice post of my colleague and friend [Volodymir](http://blog.miz.space/) on [Wikipedia graph mining](http://blog.miz.space/research/2017/08/14/wikipedia-collective-memory-dynamic-graph-analysis-graphx-spark-scala-time-series-network/), made me think that I should blog as well on my exploration of graphs and data analysis.
 Blogging is an interesting way to spread some science to a broader audience and scientists should do that more often.
 Also, this could help me share the fascinating world of graphs and networks and how it can be useful in practice.
 So here is my first contribution.